DaWrecka/Beta-Mods/BelowZero/README.md

 ## CustomiseYourStorage_BZ
 A mod for customising capacities of storage lockers, including modded lockers.
 ## FuelCells (requires CustomBatteries)
 Adds mid-game batteries, by default positioned somewhere between standard and ion batteries.
-Also enables Lithium Ion Batteries and Power Cells as minor upgrades to the standard cells, and code which can be used to change the capacities of vanilla batteries/power cells. (documentation to follow)
+Also enables Lithium Ion Batteries and Power Cells as minor upgrades to the standard cells.
 	Requires CustomBatteries.
 ## GravTrapBeacons
 Adds beacons to Grav Traps, and allows them to be seen from any distance.